klm-lab/store/README.md

   return <span>{exp}</span>;
 };
 ```
+With that MyComponent render if `exp` changes and if any value in `useExpStore` change.
+Sometimes it is what we want, so it is fine.

 * Ask `useExpStore` to extract the part you want for you.
-This will improve performance.
-Because the component will only
+This is useful if the component will only
-  listen to extracted value changes.
+  listen to specific value changes.
+It is usually what most of us want

 ```js
 //My component